 In Grist Mill Park, a multi-use trail is proposed to promote a more formal connection between the park and the adjacent residents to the northeast. connecting to the adjacent residential area to its northeast.
 In Butch Clemens Park, a trail is proposed which connects to an existing trail in the residential area on Pleasant Valley Drive.
 A loop trail is proposed in Kibler Meadows Park, near Evansburg State Park.

-For school areas, a trail is proposed on the Walton Farm Elementary School property, connecting to sidewalks on Heebner Way.
+A trail is proposed on the Walton Farm Elementary School property, connecting to sidewalks on Heebner Way.
 North Penn High School has two proposed multi-use trails connecting sidewalks from improvements on Bridal Path Road and the existing school sidewalk.
-The example pictured below shows a multi-use trail which connects Nash Elementary School to Bustard Park and Green Lane Park.
+The example pictured below shows a multi-use trail.
+This is the trail type proposed to connect Nash Elementary School to Bustard Park.
 This segment also contains a small loop trail.